-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Apple Inc, computing giant Dell Inc and Kingston Technology Co are members of a Foxconn-led consortium bidding for Toshiba Corp’s chip unit, the CEO of the world’s largest electronics manufacturer told Reuters on Monday.
 Terry Gou, Foxconn’s founder and chief executive, also said Amazon.com Inc. was close to joining and that the Taiwanese firm was also in discussions with Google, Microsoft Corp and Cisco Systems Inc about their participation in the bid.

-Shares of Apple Inc. fell 2.3 per cent in premarket trading on Monday after Mizuho Securities downgraded the iPhone maker to "neutral" from "buy."
+Shares of Apple Inc. fell 2.9 per cent in early trading on Monday after Mizuho Securities downgraded the iPhone maker to "neutral" from "buy."

 Piper Jaffray analysts raised their price target on Amazon.com Inc. to $1,200 from $1,050 as they see the company's growth continuing.
 But Amazon's shares slipped 0.55 per cent in premarket trading as worries about tech stocks hit shares.